starkdmi/Multi-Messenger-Bot/README.md

 - Telegram
 - VK

-Create your own structure of aplication which will working same on diferent messengers platforms.
+Create structure of aplication which will working same on diferent messengers platforms.